-- O Attachments are files sent with an email. - O Never open attachments from people you don't know. - Never open attachments from people you do know but weren't expecting an attachment from.
-Confirm the attachment was intentionally sent by the person you know. - Attachments (some examples: pdf, doc, jpg, exe, zip, gzip) are used as Trojan horses by bad people to deliver bad stuff payloads like viruses, malware, and root kits. - O If in doubt, email the sender to verify the attachment is legitimate.
+- O Attachments are files sent with an email. - Never open attachments from people you don't know. - Never open attachments from people you do know but weren't expecting an attachment from. - Attachments (some examples: pdf, doc, jpg, exe, zip, gzip) are used as Trojan horses by bad people to deliver bad stuff payloads like viruses, malware, and root kits. - O If in doubt, ALWAYS email the sender to verify the attachment is legitimate.